apache/forrest/README.txt

 Licensing and legal issues and credits
 --------------------------------------
-Forrest is licensed under the Apache Software License, version 2.0 See the files in the top-level of the Forrest distribution called LICENSE.txt and NOTICE.txt and see licenses for accompanying products in the "lib" directory.
+Forrest is licensed under the Apache License, version 2.0 See the files in the top-level of the Forrest distribution called LICENSE.txt and NOTICE.txt and see licenses for accompanying products in the "lib" directory.